pepperpark/gomap/README.md

 Security:

 - CLI passwords can show up in `ps` or shell history.
-If preferred, you can use interactive prompts (`--src-pass-prompt`/`--dst-pass-prompt`).
-  Note: interactive password prompts are not implemented in this version; use flags only.
+Prefer `--src-pass-prompt`/`--dst-pass-prompt` on shared systems.

 ## License